another-testing-org/more-testing/README.md

-# test-repo-0001
+# more-testing
-this repo contains insecure code to test scanners
+this repo contains insecure code to test scanners and ZTP